 (by Todd Feinman, Spirion Co-Founder and Chief Strategy Officer)

-The holiday season is upon us and the bright lights and greenery aren’t the only indicators that we’ve reached December.
-Sadly, data breaches often occur at this time of year.
-Recently we’ve seen major news stories about breaches at Starwood Hotels and Quora.
-Last year, at this time, it was announced that there was a significant privacy leak at eBay affecting many customers.
+The holiday season is typically when data breaches often occur.
+We’ve seen significant news stories about breaches at Starwood Hotels and Quora.
+Around the holidays in 2017, it was announced that there was a significant privacy leak at eBay affecting many customers.
 And, it was just before the holidays in 2013 that Target announced the infamous breach impacting more than a hundred million people.

 The list goes on, and with each incident everyone is always asking the same question — Could this have been prevented and how?